-OPINION: U.S. And North Korea Have Made Progress.
-Here's What They Need To Keep It Up
+OPINION: The U.S. And North Korea Have Made Progress.
+Here's How They Can Keep It Up

 Joel Wit (@Joel_Wit38) has participated in face-to-face talks as a State Department official and as a private citizen with North Korea for 25 years.
 He is a senior fellow at the Henry L. Stimson Center and director of the 38North project.